jfriesne/zg_choir/demos/fridge/README_USER.txt

 database should remain usable as long as at least one of the FridgeServers remains running.
 To test this, you can click "Stop Server" on each of the FridgeServer window in sequence.
-When you stop the server that a FridgeClient window is currently connected to, you should see the FridgeClient window flicker briefly, as the FridgeClient detects the loss of the TCP connection and respond by auto-reconnecting to another FridgeServe in the same fridge-system.
-Beware that if you "Stop Server" on all of the FridgeServers in the same system simultaneously, you will lose the state of the magnets-database for that system (since there are no servers left to hold a copy of it) -- so you may want to re-start some of your stopped FridgeServers before you click "Stop Server" on the last one in the system.
+When you stop the server that a FridgeClient window is currently connected to, you may see the FridgeClient window flicker briefly, as the FridgeClient detects the loss of the TCP connection and responds by auto-reconnecting to another FridgeServe in the same fridge-system.
+Be aware that if you "Stop Server" on all of the FridgeServers in the same system simultaneously, you will lose the state of the magnets-database for that system (since there are no servers left to hold a copy of it) -- so you may want to re-start some of your stopped FridgeServers before you click "Stop Server" on the last one in the system.